sololeveling99/kyruushealth/README.md

 ## Submitting your work

-When you are ready for us to review your work, please create a PR to the main branch containing your commits from part 1 and part 2.
+When you are ready for us to review your work, please create a pull request to the `main` branch containing your commits from part 1 and part 2.